 - Debt repaid in full – YES

-- Debt still owed which isn’t statute barred – PROBABLY but the refund may be used to repay some of the balance.
+- Debt still owed which you are still paying — PROBABLY, this isn’t statute barred but be aware the refund may be used to repay some of the balance.

 - Debt still owed which is statute barred – PROBABLY NOT unless refund could be larger than the balance or you want to pay the debt.
 See this article about one reader’s situation.

-- Debt that was partially settled – POSSIBLY NOT unless the refund would be larger than what was written off in which case YES.
+- Debt that was partially settled – PROBABLY NOT unless the refund would be larger than what was written off.
 Even though part of the debt was “written off” it still legally exists and the PPI refund may be used to settle it.